MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 > [!IMPORTANT]
 > Prerequisite steps:
-> * Ensure you have a Native C++ project created in Android Studio
+> * Ensure you have a Native C++ project created in Android Studio.
-> * Ensure you are targeting Android API 26+
+> * Ensure you are targeting Android API 26+.
-> * Ensure that your Android SDK includes NDK and CMake
+> * Ensure that your Android SDK includes NDK and CMake.
-> * Ensure you have a virtual device that is capable of running Android API 26+
+> * Ensure you have a virtual device that is capable of running Android API 26+.

-## Download Xbox Live SDK
+## Download the Xbox Live SDK

-1. <a href="https://github.com/Microsoft/xbox-live-api" target="_blank"> Download </a> the packages and extract them to your project folder.
+1. <a href="https://github.com/Microsoft/xbox-live-api" target="_blank">Download</a> the packages and extract them to your project folder.

-## Setup your Project to include dependencies
+## Set up your Project to include dependencies

-1. In your project, open **your_project > gradle.properties(Project)** and ensure the following variable is defined
+1. In your project, open **your_project > gradle.properties(Project)** and make sure the following variable is defined:

 ```json
 PROP_APP_ABI=armeabi-v7a:x86
 ```
-This property will be used later to ensure your project builds only for arm and x86.
+This property will be used later to ensure that your project builds only for ARM and x86.

-2. In **your_project > build.gradle(Project)** you will need to add the following dependency:
+2. In **your_project > build.gradle(Project)**, add the following dependency:

 ```json
 classpath 'com.google.gms:google-services:4.1.0'
 ```

 3. You must set your complier SDK version to API 26+.
-To do this navigate to ** file > Project Structure > your_app > Properties tab ** change the "Compile SDK Version" to "API:26: Android 8.0 (OREO)" then click okay.
+   To do this, navigate to **file > Project Structure > your_app > Properties tab**, change the "Compile SDK Version" to "API:26: Android 8.0 (OREO)", and then click **OK**.

-4. In **your_project > app > gradle.build(App)** update the externalNativeBuild, inside of 'defaultConfig', to include the required cmake arguments and filters:
+4. In **your_project > app > gradle.build(App)**, inside of `defaultConfig`, update the `externalNativeBuild` to include the required cmake arguments and filters:

 ```json
 externalNativeBuild {